 Every moment was ruled by my discomfort.
 Every choice I made reflected my pain and my fear of what movement or activity might magnify it.

-Today, 8 years later, I can honestly say how truly grateful I am for my experience with chronic pain.
+Today, one week after Thanksgiving, 2017 it is my joy to share how truly grateful I now am for my experience with chronic pain.
 My road to recovery was paved with precious gifts.

 I learned to acknowledge and ultimately accept the emotional pain that had remained stored in my body for decades.
 This practice of compassionate self- awareness gradually allowed the emotional discomfort to move through me leading to deep healing of mind, body, emotions and spirit.

 Yet, I continually need to remind myself to acknowledge, allow and accept painful emotions.
-I sometimes find myself out of balance; and life challenges continue in new and surprising ways.
+I sometimes find myself out of balance; and life challenges return in new and surprising ways.

-Yet, when I compare my life in 2011 to my life today, in spite of the fact that I am not symptom free; I am filled with awe at the amazing restorative and healing powers we each possess.
+When I compare my life in 2011 to my life today, I am filled with awe at the amazing restorative and healing powers we each possess.